Finalists Frequently Asked Questions

 Sign up for interviews will follow short briefings by potential hosts (Monday all day for Exec.; Tuesday afternoon for Leg.).
 Placement occurs on the last day of Placement Week.

-13. How many interviews can I, or should I, sign up for during Placement Week?
+13. How many interviews should I sign up for during Placement Week?

 Executive - Sign up is Tuesday morning - We encourage you to sign up for 12-15 interviews, based on your impressions from the Host position descriptions in the database and Host presentations on Monday.
 Fewer than 12 and you won't meet many host offices, more than 15 and it might be hard to assess the best fit.